Wondering If Methodists Observe Lent? Get the Facts

 Lent Christian cross

-• Lent draws its inspiration from Jesus’s 40-day fast in the wilderness.
-This particular fast is a total fast, during which a person eats no food and drinks only water.
+• First, Lent draws inspiration from Jesus’ 40-day fast in the wilderness.
+This particular fast is total, during which a person eats no food and drinks only water.

-• Another kind of fast is one that involves giving up one category of food.
-One common category is meat, but it could bread, desserts, or foods with refined sugar.
+• Second, another kind of fast involves giving up one category of food.
+One common category is meat, but it could be bread, desserts, or foods with refined sugar.

-• Another sort of fast requires a person to only eat one meal a day, and then eat little to nothing for the remainder of the time.
+• Third, another type of fast requires a person only to eat one meal a day and then eat little to nothing for the remainder of the time.

 Some Christians follow a Lenten calendar, which provides spiritual practices for a person to observe each day of Lent.
 Many find this helpful because it helps redirect a person’s focus away from missing whatever pleasure they are giving up and towards something positive and life-giving.

 For Methodists, Lent lasts 40 days, not counting Sundays.
-The reason they do not count Sundays is because just as Lent looks forward to Holy Week and the resurrection of Jesus, so does each week look forward to the “mini-Easter” of each Sunday.
-In general, Lent is a way for Methodists, and Christians of other traditions to prepare themselves for Holy Week.
+They do not count Sundays because just as Lent looks forward to Holy Week and the resurrection of Jesus, so does each week look forward to the “mini-Easter” of each Sunday.
+Lent is generally a way for Methodists and Christians of other traditions to prepare themselves for Holy Week.
 [1] (Also see Do Methodists Pray the Rosary?)

 Lent in Methodism